sulu/sulu-javascript-docs/README.md

 - The `LATEST_VERSION` env var needs to be changed to the new minor version.
 - The new minor version needs to be added to the `AVAILABLE_VERSIONS` env var.
 - The new minor version along with its release branch needs to be added to the matrix for the `build-styleguide` job.

+An example pull request can be found here: https://github.com/sulu/sulu-javascript-docs/pull/3/files